andymeneely/cyclomancy/docs/RULES.typ

 == Farm

 The Farm is the primary source of gaining Plants.
-In each hex-shaped slot, you can place either a Sprinkler with a :sprinkler: or seeds :seed:.
+In each hex-shaped slot, you can place either a Sprinkler with a :#action[sprinkler] or seeds :seed:.
 A Sprinkler represents the irrigation needed for growing your crops, and is drawn by drawing lines from opposite corners of the hex.
 You cannot place a Sprinkler :sprinkler: on a slot with Stone :stone:.

 The hex slots with dotted lines are parts of your land that you do not own yet.
 When you gain the :expand-farm: action, you fill in the dotted lines and can treat it like any other slot.